-The validation team notes that the evaluated configuration is dependent upon the TOE being configured per the evaluated configuration instructions in the Cisco Secure Firewall ASA Virtual v9.20 Preparative Procedures & Operational User Guide for the Common Criteria Certified Configuration, Version 1.0, December 9, 2024.
+The validation team notes that the evaluated configuration is dependent upon the TOE being configured per the evaluated configuration instructions in the Cisco ASA 9.20 on Cisco Secure Firewall 4200 Series Preparative Procedures & Operational User Guide for the Common Criteria Certified Configuration, Version 1.0, December 9, 2024.
 As stated in the Clarification of Scope, the evaluated functionality is scoped exclusively to the security functional requirements specified in the ST, and the only evaluated functionality was that which was described by the SFRs claimed in the ST. All other functionality provided by the TOE needs to be assessed separately and no further conclusions can be drawn about its effectiveness.